 Fredrik Svanfeldt was born in 1963 in Stocksund, just north of Stockholm.
-He works as a civil engineer with technical physics as a speciality and he lives in a detached house in a leafy, tranquil suburb with his wife and their two sons.
+He has an M.Sc. in Engineering Physics and his day job, when he is not writing or running, is as a manager in the telecom industry.
+He lives in a detached house in a leafy, tranquil suburb with his wife and their two sons.

 Fredrik has always been the sporty type and ha enjoyed P.E. since school.